-The Company has financed its cash requirements primarily through operations and its credit facility.
+The Company has financed its cash requirements primarily through operations.
 The Company controls liquidity risk through management of working capital, cash flows and the availability and sourcing of financing.

-The Company anticipates that its current cash, together with the cash flow that is generated from operations will be sufficient to execute its current business plan for 2022.
+The Company anticipates that its current cash, together with the cash flow that is generated from operations will be sufficient to execute its current business plan for 2023.